 New Orleans has a number of breweries and distilleries, including some of the oldest in the country.
 Those interested in a tour or a tasting won't be disappointed!
 If brewery tours are your thing, New Orleans offers everything from large-scale operations to microbreweries.
-We'll give you the rundown here, with a list of all alcoholic fermentations we've found in New Orleans - in no particular order.
-We've grouped them into areas though, so if you're planning a multi-tasting run of it, you can go from one to the next easily.
+We'll give you the rundown here, with a list of all alcoholic fermentations we've found in New Orleans.
+We've grouped them into areas, so if you're planning a multi-tasting run of it, you can go from one to the next easily.

 Tchoupitoulas Street Brewery Tour